Mindfulness & the moment of choice

 It comes in the form of mindfulness.
 Mindful eating is a way of living that helps to prevent unnecessary harm to one’s body and mind.

-Mindful eating requires you to engage deeply with your five senses, and anchor yourself in the present moment where all food decisions are made.
-Heightened awareness in these moments empowers you to make decisions you can be proud of in the long-term.
-This can improve both your self-esteem and your health.
+Mindful eating requires you to engage deeply with your five senses, and place yourself in the present moment where all food decisions are made.
+Being aware of what is in front of you and why you are eating can help you make better decisions.

 In mindful eating, we use all of our 5 senses to connect with our food, and enjoy our meals slowly.